Ex-‘Tarzan’ actor among 7 plane crash victims in Tennessee

 SMYRNA, Tenn.
-(AP) — Investigators on Sunday continued searching for the bodies of seven people believed killed in the crash a day earlier of a small jet into a Tennessee lake, including a local church founder.
+(AP) — Investigators on Sunday continued searching for the bodies of seven people believed killed in the crash a day earlier of a small jet into a Tennessee lake, including an actor who portrayed Tarzan in a a 1990s television series.

 Rutherford County Fire Rescue Capt.
 John Ingle said in a statement Sunday that recovery efforts were ongoing at Percy Priest Lake near Smyrna.
 He said efforts also were focused on examining a half mile-wide debris field in the lake.